Decomposing a Monolith into Smart Surfaces

 and if a surface turns out wrong? you throw it away and try again. you haven't bet the whole product on getting the architecture right upfront. you're making 25 small bets instead of one massive one.

-the pipeline approach also means we're building institutional knowledge as we go. every surface that moves through catalog → spec → prototype → surface teaches us something about the next one. the tooling gets better, the specs get tighter, the prototypes get closer to production quality.
+every surface that moves through catalog → spec → prototype → surface teaches us something about the next one. the tooling gets better, the specs get tighter, the prototypes get closer to production quality.